-Whether you are a presenter preparing for a conference or a meeting planner working with speakers, here are sis things speakers need to know to design a more powerful learning experience.
-While more is definitely desirable, these six areas represent the foundation of what a speaker needs in order to be successful.
+Whether you are a presenter preparing for a conference or a meeting planner working with speakers, here are the minimum six things speakers need to know to design a more powerful learning experience.

 The desired outcomes

-Not just for the end of the presentation, but for when people have left the conference and are trying to apply the new information in their personal and professional efforts.
-What is it that they should be capable of doing?
-How should they be feeling about their efforts?
-What concepts or insights should most be shaping their choices?
+Not just for the end of the presentation, but for when people have left the gathering and are trying to apply the new information in their personal and professional efforts:

 The industry/profession/organization context